HEAVY HORSES the website of Doug Joiner,

 The bulk of my professional work is in Childer Wood and Meephill Coppice where I have been increasingly basing my activities over the past few years.

-This has led to the the Creation of CHILDER WOOD HEAVY HORSE CENTRE.
+This has led to the the Creation of CHILDER WOOD HEAVY HORSES.
 This is not a public centre open as a tourist attraction.
 It is a serious working woodland where I am demonstrating that horses can be used economically and efficiently in contemporary forestry and that the management of small woodlands can be economically viable.
 Horses are used for all the timber extraction and for moving tools and equipment as well as control of brambles and bracken.
 In short, for everything.
 The work in Childer Wood was recognised by a Bronze Award in the British Horse Loggers Woodland Management Award in 2007.
 Judged by Geraint Richards, Head Forester of the Duchy of Cornwall Woodlands and Graham Taylor of Prior and Ricketts Silviculture, the Award was made against a very strong entry and is very pleasing.

 Using a team of horses and a comprehensive range of horse logging equipment, coupled with on site processing, CHILDER WOOD HEAVY HORSE CENTRE is an entirely commercial venture with income generated by the sale of timber and timber products.